Pork Neck Steaks

 promo code: diversivore5

-If you’ve never shopped with Urban Digs, it’s either a pickup or delivery system, depending on how much you order and where you live.
+If you’ve never shopped with Blue Sky, it’s either a pickup or delivery system, depending on how much you order and where you live.
 You can look through the web store and read the “How It Works” section for more information.
 You can also shop in person at their butcher shop, weekdays from 12-6 at 9247 Shaughnessy St., Vancouver, at both Winter Farmer’s Markets (as well as a variety of summer markets).
 You can order a la carte if you want to try a few things out, or subscribe to a variety of very flexible CSA models.

 For the record, while I’m very happy to extend this discount to you fine folks, I should say that this is NOT a sponsored post – I wasn’t compensated with product or money while preparing this post, and I don’t see a commission on any referrals.
 I bought my own pork, loved it, and wanted to share just how great I think these folks are.